Shylesh1640/Aquascan/README.md

 ## 📷 Fish Species Image Analyzer

 ###We have Deployed our project in replit:https://replit.com/@shylesh1640/Aquascan
+"Step 1: click on the link above "
+"Step 2: click on the fisheries

 ```prompt
 Upload a fish image → AI detects → Classifies the species → Displays relevant data'